-Finally, the reformed system should repeal solvency and related provisions of the Dodd-Frank Act that apply to community banks, which do not have a strong link to their chance of failure.
-For example, the Volcker rule should not apply to community banks.
+• Repeal solvency and other noncompliance-related provisions of the Dodd-Frank Act that apply to community banks and that do not have a strong link to their chance of failure.

 LEGISLATIVE AND REGULATORY ISSUES

 13. Will the Minneapolis Plan require new legislation?